ampas/ACES_ODT_Candidates/README.md

 - Restart Baselight
 - You should see three new custom DRTs in `Scene Settings -> Format & Colour -> Display Rendering Transform`

+<span style="color:red">Note : Candidate C currently will not display correctly in baselight because of a shaper gamut change.

 ## Davinci Resolve